mayasharma2110/Keep-Riding/README.md

       * The font-size and padding of the links in the navigation bar are smaller when viewed on a mobile device.
       * The font-size of the opening hours table content is smaller when viewed on a mobile device.
     * All images are clear when viewed on any device.
-    Also the background image for the form has different positioning for different devices so the horse can always be seen.
+    Also, the background image for the form has different positioning for different devices so the horse can always be seen.

-  * As a first time user, I want to see what facilites are offered by the riding school.
+  * As a first time user, I want to see what facilities are offered by the riding school.
     * This is shown clearly in its own section on the home page.

 * Returning Visitor Goals